GoogleCloudPlatform/abap-sdk-sample-archivelink-content-repository/vertex-ai-data-store-loader/README.md

 4. Configure [BigQuery Toolkit](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/bq-toolkit-for-sap-overview) for ArchiveLink Tables TOA01, TOA02, TOA03 etc. You can get Link tables from Tcode OAC3.
 5. Configure entries in table ZGOOG_ALINK_BQ with [Content Repository](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/implement-gcs-sap-content-repository#configure-content-repository-for-gcs) Name and [BigQuery Toolkit Mass Transfer Key](https://cloud.google.com/solutions/sap/docs/abap-sdk/on-premises-or-any-cloud/latest/bq-toolkit-for-sap-configuration#configure-connection)

+When you save an attachment in SAP, the implementation of BAPI OA_BADI_LINK will asynchronously insert the ArchiveLink entry saved in TOA01/2/3 tables into corresponding tables in BigQuery.
+These entries will be used by the Cloud Run to synchronize Vertex AI Data store

 ## BigQuery Setup
 Run SQL statements from [BigQuery_DDL.sql](./BigQuery_DDL.sql) in your [BigQuery Console](https://console.cloud.google.com/bigquery).